redbrick/docs/docs/webgroup/blockbot.md

 All bot files are under `src/`.

 - `bot.py`
     - Contains the bot configuration and instantiation (e.g. loading the bot extensions).
 - `extensions/`
     - Contains extensions (files) that are loaded when the bot is started.
 Extensions are a way to split bot logic across multiple files, commonly used to group different features.
 Extensions can contain plugins, command, event listeners and other logic.
 [Read more](https://arc.hypergonial.com/guides/plugins_extensions/).
-- `hello_world/`
+- `examples/`
-  - Contains example extensions for commands, components and more as reference for developers.
+    - Contains example extensions with commands, components and more as reference for developers.
 - `config.py`
     - Configuration secrets and important constants (such as identifiers) are stored here.
 The secrets are loaded from environment variables, so you can set them in your shell or in a `.env` file.
 - `utils.py`
     - Utility functions are stored here, that can be reused across the codebase.

 ## Installation